qlibs/mph/README.md

 ### Use case

-> Given a list of N keys (known at compile-time) find a perfect hash (maps keys to given values).
+> Given a list of N keys (known at compile-time) find a perfect hash (map keys to values).

 ### Features